-ECON-202 EC
+ECON-202 Principles of Microeconomics 3 Credits

 This course is an introductory study of the economic behavior of individual consumers and suppliers.
 It examines consumer response to price and income changes and levels of satisfaction, supplier response to costs, and business response to degree of competition.
 Economic vocabulary and analysis of economic situations are emphasized.